Inclement Weather Procedures

 The first three inclement weather days will be traditional “snow days” with no in-person or virtual classes.
 It is our hope that our students, families and staff will use these days to rest, relax and recharge!

 - There is not an expectation that students nor teachers log in on snow days.

-- Enrichment activities will be accessible online should your family wish to continue learning from home.
+- Optional enrichment activities will be accessible online should your family wish to continue learning from home.

 - Staff will follow existing expectations for reporting to work on snow days.